benswift/benswift.github.io/_talks/rscs-retreat-2019-teaching-workshop.md

 _(a lesson from physics)_

-in your teaching, what _actually_ consumes your time and energy
+in your teaching, what _actually_ consumes your time and energy?

 what's the relationship between time & energy **in**put and learning **out**comes?